-I am currently a Visiting Assistant Professor in the Computer Science department at The College of New Jersey.
+I was a Visiting Assistant Professor in the Computer Science department at The College of New Jersey for academic year 2017 - 2018.
 Prior to this, I was a software engineer for Tarana Wireless from June 2015 - August 2017.
 I was an assistant professor of electrical engineering at the Milwaukee School of Engineering (MSOE) from 2009 - 2015.

 Prior to MSOE, I spent 10 years (1999 - 2009) at the University of California, Berkeley (PhD in EE, December 2009; M.S in EE, May 2005; B.S in EE, August 2002).
 I worked in the Nonlinear Electronics (NOEL) lab.
 My advisor was Dr. Leon O. Chua, I was co-advised by Dr. Pravin P. Varaiya.
 I was funded most of my career in Berkeley by graduate student instructor grants and by Ferenc Kovac of the Electronic Support Group.

 My areas of interest are nonlinear dynamical systems and embedded systems.
-More specifically, I work on nonlinear dynamics of memristors, autonomous chaotic circuits and reconfigurable architectures.
+More specifically, I work on quantum chaos, autonomous chaotic circuits and reconfigurable architectures.
 With Dr. Mossbrucker at MSOE, I started the HARP (Heterogeneous Architectures and Reactive Programming) group at MSOE.
 I am also interested in introducing nonlinear dynamics at the undergraduate level.

 My Erdos number is 4: Muthuswamy, B->Chua, L.O->Boyd, S. P.->Diaconis, P. W.->Erdos, P.